 A tenant is someone who rents a house from a landlord.

 Sometimes a few people rent a house and live together, so they all sign the tenancy agreement and become tenants together.
-This means they’re all responsible for the tenancy and for meeting their responsibilities under the Act.
+This means they are all responsible for the tenancy and for meeting their responsibilities under the Act.

-Anyone who lives at the property, but isn’t named on the tenancy agreement, is a flatmate.
-This means they’re not covered by the Act.
+Anyone who lives at the property, but is not named on the tenancy agreement, is a flatmate.
+This means they are not covered by the Act.

 The Act covers boarding houses